EmanuelBender/GoogleSheet_Inventory_System/README.md

 **Toggle Groups:**
 Groups on each sheet can be expanded or closed via buttons on the overview sheet or individually on inventory, builds, etc.

-**Extra Configuration:**
+**Misc:**
-Extra functions for Projects are available but might be not bug-free.
+Extra functions for building Projects are available but might be not bug-free.
+Multiples of the same item are possible with unique IDs (same item but different store, qty, config)

 ## Getting Started
 Installation:
 Copy the template Inventory System Sheet into your Google Drive.
+(WIP, will paste here)
-Enter items into your inventory sheet.
+Enter items into your INVENTORY sheet.
 Enter profiles on the PROFILES sheet.
 Create Invoice folder and add invoices into it.
+Import Invoices.
+Items have to exist in the INVENTORY sheet with the same ID as on the invoice to work.
+(Mouser: 'Mouser No:', LCSC: 'LCSC Part Number')

 Start inventoring!